 - They are curious about your bathroom habits

-Even if one or both of your twins display these signs, they are ready to be potty-trained.
+If one or both of your twins display any of these signs, they are ready to be potty-trained.

 What To Do If One Twin Is Potty-Trained Earlier Than The Other?